yang123vc/qf/README.md

 you would see the links to do so in this page.

+### Listing of Document Structure Links in your Web App

+You would need to call `qf.DoesCurrentUserHavePerm` to check if the current user have read permission to the document structure before listing it.
+This would ensure a clean interface with the user seeing only what he uses.

+`qf.DoesCurrentUserHavePerm` has the following definition:
+`func(r *http.Request, documentStructure string, permission string) (bool, error)`

+The permissions to test for is `read`.

+The link to display to the user is of the form `doc/{documentStructure}/list/`

 ### Theming Your Project

 The sample project has no design.
 To make it beautiful make a template from this template :`qffiles/bad-base.html` .
 Save it to your project and then point your version to `qf.BaseTemplate`.

-Also if you want to add dynamic contents to any qf page, please use javascript.
+Also if you want to add dynamic contents to any `qf` page, please use JavaScript.
 First check the address of the page `window.location` before adding it.